uriel1998/agaetr/README.md

 If you need ideas for what tags/terms make good content warnings, the file `cwlist.txt` is included for your convenience.
-Because of how it matches, a filter of "abuse" should catch "child abuse" and "sexual abuse", etc.
+Because of how it matches, a filter of "abuse" should catch "child abuse" and "sexual abuse", etc. However, it matches whole words, so "war" should *not* catch "bloatware" or "warframe".

 *Note*: Keywords searched for **are used as the content warning**.
 So if you are trying to content warning the word "Trump", it will show up as